 The number one problem I encounter with structured walks is a dog who pulls so hard that they 1) drag their owner around and 2) damage their own trachea.
 Fortunately we have solved this problem with modern innovations.
 A few tools to nip pulling in the bud will guarantee many enjoyable walks for years to come.

-Halti Headcollar by The Company of Animals
+Company of Animals Halti

 Over-the-counter melatonin is one of the easier ways to encourage sleeping in both cats and dogs.
 Melatonin is a hormone produced by the pineal gland when the body is attempting to sleep.
 Animal rescues now use melatonin to help anxious or jet-lagged rescue animals.
 However animal usage of melatonin is fairly new, and the right dosage is a matter of trial and error.